Generating realistic global precipitation fields from modelled atmospheric circulation

-We introduced a two-stage framework composed of a deterministic UNet regression model together with a probabilistic conditional diffusion model for inferring high-resolution global precipitation fields from a small set of atmospheric atmospheric variables.
+We introduced a two-stage framework for inferring high-resolution global precipitation fields from a small set of atmospheric variables, composed of a deterministic UNet regression model together with a probabilistic conditional diffusion model.
 Our generative Machine Learning approach hence provides a spatial-pattern-aware alternative to column-based parameterization of precipitation for ESMs.

-A key advantage of our approach is that both our models are trained exclusively on ERA5 reanalysis data.
-This independence from any particular ESM means that our method can be applied to any ESM without any retraining.
-The only parameter in the training that depends on the ESM is the amount of noise we should add to the DM's condition, which could slightly vary for ESMs different from GFDL.
+We chose this two-stage framework to address the distributional mismatch between the relatively smooth large-scale atmospheric inputs and the highly intermittent, fine-scale precipitation target.
+We found that learning this complex mapping in a single generative step is very challenging.
+This difficulty was also identified by \cite{mardani2025residual}, who employ a two-stage approach to address this.
+A key advantage of our approach is that both our models are trained exclusively on a single dataset, in our case ERA5 reanalysis data.
+This training strategy ensures that the framework is not tied to the specific biases or parameterizations of any specific ESM.
+The only parameter in the training of the ML-models that depends on the ESM is the amount of noise that is added to the DM's condition.
+While applying the framework to ESMs with significantly different resolution or biases requires retraining with a noise level calibrated to that specific ESM, we empirically confirmed that for ESMs with similar spectral characteristics (GFDL-ESM4 and MPI-ESM), our model works well without retraining.